andknam/KoEx/docs/youtube-player.md

 We use Server-Sent Events to stream progress messages to the user.
 This gives the user feedback and avoids waiting without notice while the backend applies grammar rules for tokenization + GPT calls.

 ### 2. Why Not Precompute All Chunks?
-We intentionally **do not precompute the analysis for all subtitle chunks**.
-Precomputing would:
+Precomputing all subtitle chunks would:
 - Delay transcript rendering
 - Clutter the UI with output
 - Increase GPT usage and cost